KasztanBodziu/small_gastronomy_project/README.md

-# small_gastronomy_project
+# Small Gastronomy Project

-Conceptual project of a small gastronomy place
+This repository contains the conceptual project of a small gastronomy place.
+It includes the menu, description of the place, contact information, business plan, and a gallery of images.